IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 2nd set f = 0.01 * x
 Result: More rapid fluctuations of x, x_dot and driving force than 1st.
 Similar apparent damping over time. theta and theta_dot same trend.
 Strange observation: theta_0 and theta_dot_0 don't appear to be 0.1 at t = 0s?

+3rd set f = 0.05 * x
+Result: Intermediate rapid fluctuations "..."

+4th set f = 0.5 * x
+Result: ERROR.
+The simulation results contain infinite or NaN values.
+This indicates that the issue is not with the plotting code itself, but with the simulation producing values that grow too large or become undefined.

+5th set f = 2 * x.
+Modify code to skip plotting for infinite or NaN values.
+Result: Simulation results contain infinite or NaN values.
+Skipping plotting.

 # 2D NN Torque Predictor
 - NN prediction for theta varied from 0 to 2pi for each frequency in range jnp.linspace(0.5, 8.8, 0.5)
 - Only swish activation functions and sinusoidal functions